-5 Discussion
+4 Discussion

-The average bubble diameter increases by 3% over the 7 days of the experiment due to coarsening [27].
-However, the dispersity of the sample never rises above 5%, the conventional limit for a monodisperse foam [5].
-Previous experiments on 3D foams formed without the addition of a low-solubility gas phase have shown a significantly higher coarsening rate [28].
-We can conclude that the PFH has indeed reduced the coarsening of the foam.
+As reported in Section 3, the average bubble diameter increases by approximately 3% over the 7 days of the experiment.
+Despite this very small increase, the dispersity of the sample never rises above 5%, the conventional limit for a monodisperse foam.5

+Previous experiments on 3D foams formed without the addition of a low-solubility gas phase have shown a significantly higher coarsening rate, 28 so we can conclude that the PFH has indeed reduced the coarsening of the foam.

-Each order parameter calculated indicates the ongoing ordering process occurring within the system.
+Each order parameter calculated indicates the ongoing ordering process occurring within the sample.